raspopov/MantisExtAuth/README.md

 ## Presentation

+The plugin was originally designed for seamless integration with Microsoft Active Directory (AD) domains.
+It uses a combination of NTLM authentication using the Apache web server's `mod_authn_ntml` module and LDAP user data retrieval directly from AD.

+To get the avatars of AD users, you can use my other plugin: [MantisLdapAvatar](https://github.com/raspopov/MantisLdapAvatar).

 This plugin makes MantisBT believe that the user whose name is specified in the `AUTH_USER` or `REMOTE_USER` web server variables is already authenticated.
 The entire authentication process is passed to the web server.
+The users are created automatically.

 ## Installation